priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Advanced Concepts

 ### Generators
+**One-liner**: Functions that yield values on-demand using yield - memory efficient for large data.
+**Concept**: Functions that yield values one at a time using yield keyword.
+Memory-efficient for large datasets as they generate values on-demand.
 **Analogy**: Like a lazy chef who only cooks one dish at a time when you ask, instead of preparing everything at once.
 ```python
 def lazy_chef():